 Q6 Can I have friends or family to help with my packing?

 Answer – We ask that only inhabitants of the house are present on moving day and at all times that appropriate social distancing is maintained.
+It’s ideal to keep numbers to a minimum so an emphasis on reducing the amount of people in the property is preferable where possible.
 If you have a carer, they may of course be present on moving day, but we will establish this during our pre-move survey.

 Q7 Do I need a facemask for site surveys or my removal?